1. Key messages

 The high suicide rate in Belgium must be interpreted with caution

-Belgium has the highest suicide rates among the EU-14 countries, both among men and women.
-The rates are 1.5 times higher for men and 1.6 times higher for women than the average rate of the EU-14 countries.
-However, international comparison of suicide mortality rates should be interpreted with caution as differences in socio-cultural context and data quality hamper the comparability between countries.
+Belgium has the highest apparent suicide rate among women and the second highest among men.
+The rates are 1.4 times higher for men and 1.7 times higher for women than the average rate for the EU-14 countries.
+However, international comparisons of suicide mortality rates should be interpreted with caution as differences in socio-cultural context and data quality hamper the comparability between countries.
 Nevertheless, this warning should not serve to minimize the problematic suicide rates in Belgium.

 Source: Eurostat [7]